ArupBharali/LearningProject/questions.md

 | Data A | Data B |
 | Data C | Data D |
 💡 How to Use Markdown?
-Open any text editor (Notepad, VS Code, Sublime Text).
+Open unknown text editor (Notepad, VS Code, Sublime Text).

 Save the file as filename.md.